-- 65. The audit committee should monitor the external audit firm's compliance with the Ethical Standards for Auditors, the level of fees that the company pays in proportion to the overall fee income of the firm, or relevant part of it, and other related regulatory requirements. - 66.
-The audit committee should seek annually from the audit firm information about policies and processes for maintaining independence and monitoring compliance with relevant requirements, including those regarding the rotation of audit partners and staff. - 67.
-The audit committee should agree with the board the company's policy for the employment of former employees of the external auditor, taking into account the Ethical Standard for Auditors and legal requirements and paying particular attention to the policy regarding former employees of the audit firm who were part of the audit team and moved directly to the company.
-The audit committee should monitor application of the policy, including the number of former employees of the external auditor currently employed in senior positions in the company, and consider whether in the light of this there has been any impairment, or appearance of impairment, of the auditor's independence and objectivity in respect of the audit and consider the committee's own safeguards around independence in its review of effectiveness. - 68.
-The normal rotation period is five years, but a degree of flexibility over the timing of rotation of the audit engagement partner is possible where the audit committee decides that it is necessary to safeguard the quality of the audit.
-In such circumstances, the audit engagement partner may continue in this position for an additional period of up to two years, so that no longer than seven years in total is spent in this position.
-The audit committee should disclose this fact and the reasons for it to the shareholders as early as practicable. - 69.
-The audit committee should develop and recommend to the board the company's policy in relation to the provision of non-audit services by the auditor, taking into account the Ethical Standards for Auditors and legal requirements, and keep the policy under review. - 70.
-The audit committee is responsible for approving non-audit services.
-The committee's objective should be to ensure that the provision of such services does not impair the external auditor's independence or objectivity.
-In the context of non-audit services that are not prohibited by law, the audit committee should apply judgement concerning the provision of such services, including assessing: - threats to independence and objectivity resulting from the provision of such services and any safeguards in place to eliminate or reduce these threats to a level where they would not compromise the auditor's integrity and objectivity;
+- 66. The audit committee should assess the independence and objectivity of the external auditor annually, taking into consideration relevant UK law, regulation, the Ethical Standard and other professional requirements.
+The audit committee should consider the annual disclosure from the statutory auditor and discuss with the auditor the threats to their independence and the safeguards applied to mitigate those threats.
+This assessment should involve a consideration of all relationships between the company and the audit firm, including throughout the group and with the audit firm's network firms, and any safeguards established by the external auditor.
+The audit committee should consider whether, taken as a whole and having regard to the views, as appropriate, of the external auditor, management and internal audit, those relationships appear to impair the auditor's independence and objectivity. - 67.
+The audit committee should monitor the external audit firm's compliance with the Ethical Standard, the level of fees that the company pays in proportion to the overall fee income of the firm, or relevant part of it,13 and other related regulatory requirements.14 - 68.
+The audit committee should seek annually from the audit firm information about policies and processes for maintaining independence and monitoring compliance with relevant requirements, including those regarding the rotation of audit partners and staff.15 - 69.
+The audit committee should agree with the board the company's policy for the employment of former employees of the external auditor, taking into account the Ethical Standard and legal requirements and paying particular attention to the policy regarding former employees of the audit firm who were part of the audit team and moved directly to the company.
+The audit committee should monitor application of the policy, including the number of former employees of the external auditor currently employed in senior positions in the company, and consider whether in the light of this there has been any impairment, or appearance of impairment, of the auditor's independence and objectivity in respect of the audit and consider the committee's own safeguards around independence in its review of effectiveness. - 70.
+The normal rotation period for the audit engagement partner and key audit partners is five years, but a degree of flexibility over the timing of rotation is possible for instance: where the audit committee decides that it is necessary to safeguard the quality of the audit without compromising the independence and objectivity of the external auditor.
+In such circumstances, the audit engagement partner may continue in this position for an additional period of up to two years, so that no longer than seven years in total is spent in this position.16 The audit committee should disclose this fact and the reasons for it to the shareholders as early as practicable. - 71.
+The audit committee should develop and recommend to the board the company's policy in relation to the provision of non-audit services17 by the auditor,18 taking into account the Ethical Standard and legal requirements, and keep the policy under review.

-Where the audit firm's profits are not shared on a firm-wide basis, the relevant part of the firm is that by reference to which the audit engagement partner's profit share is calculated
+13 Where the audit firm's profits are not shared on a firm-wide basis, the relevant part of the firm is that by reference to which the audit engagement partner's profit share is calculated.

-The Audit Committee should pay special attention to instances where the amount of work done for the entity by the auditor may impair its independence and objectivity as required by Article 4 of the Regulation
+14 The Audit Committee should pay special attention to instances where the amount of work done for the entity by the auditor may impair its independence and objectivity as required by the Ethical Standard 4.42-4.43.